-Acne treatments such as hydroxy acids and retinoids will speed up the rate at which skin cells turnover, to help clear away dead skin and make way for clearer skin.
-For this to happen, old skin needs to leave, and does so in the form of spots.
+Certain Acne treatments such as hyaluronic acid and salicylic acid will speed up the rate at which skin cells turnover, to help clear away dead skin and make way for clearer skin.
+For this to happen, dead skin needs to leave, and does so in the form of spots.
 This is usually in the form of pimples, pustules, papules, whiteheads, blackheads and cysts.
 Skin purging is actually a positive sign that treatment is working.
 The skin is required to bring up the gunk and bacteria that lies in the deeper layers, in order to get rid of it and make way for clearer skin.

 Skin purging is not the clinical name for this problem.
 It is usually referred to as ‘inflammatory lesions’, or ‘inflammatory acne‘.